ZofTG/heatlab/README.md

 <br>

-This package provides a simple user interface to image segments over multiple frames.
+This package provides a simple user interface for image segmentation over multiple frames.

 The basic usage consists in generating a Qt QApplication that allows to import one or more images and to add geometrical segmenters.
 Then, the segmentation masks can be saved into a *".h5"* file containing: